bitst0rm-pub/Formatter/README.md

 36. [Shfmt](https://github.com/mvdan/sh): A shell script formatter that helps maintain consistent formatting and style in shell scripts.
 37. [SQL Formatter](https://github.com/sql-formatter-org/sql-formatter): A library and command-line tool for formatting SQL queries to improve readability.
 38. SQLMin (built-in): A SQL minifier to reduce size and improve performance.
+39. [Standard JS](https://github.com/standard/standard): A JavaScript style guide, linter, and formatter.
-39. [Stylelint](https://github.com/stylelint/stylelint): A linter for CSS and SCSS code that helps maintain a consistent style and avoid errors.
+40. [Stylelint](https://github.com/stylelint/stylelint): A linter for CSS and SCSS code that helps maintain a consistent style and avoid errors.
-40. [Stylish-Haskell](https://github.com/haskell/stylish-haskell): A Haskell code stylist that formats Haskell source code according to a set of rules.
+41. [Stylish-Haskell](https://github.com/haskell/stylish-haskell): A Haskell code stylist that formats Haskell source code according to a set of rules.
-41. [SVGO](https://github.com/svg/svgo): A Node.js tool for optimizing SVG files, removing unnecessary data for better performance.
+42. [SVGO](https://github.com/svg/svgo): A Node.js tool for optimizing SVG files, removing unnecessary data for better performance.
-42. [SwiftFormat](https://github.com/nicklockwood/SwiftFormat): A code formatter and linter that automatically formats Apple Swift code.
+43. [SwiftFormat](https://github.com/nicklockwood/SwiftFormat): A code formatter and linter that automatically formats Apple Swift code.
-43. [Terser](https://github.com/terser-js/terser): A JavaScript minifier that removes unnecessary characters and renames variables, etc.
+44. [Terser](https://github.com/terser-js/terser): A JavaScript minifier that removes unnecessary characters and renames variables, etc.
-44. [Uncrustify](https://github.com/uncrustify/uncrustify): A configurable source code beautifier for C, C++, Objective-C, and other related languages.
+45. [Uncrustify](https://github.com/uncrustify/uncrustify): A configurable source code beautifier for C, C++, Objective-C, and other related languages.
-45. [YAPF](https://github.com/google/yapf): Yet Another Python Formatter, a tool to format Python code according to specified style guidelines.
+46. [YAPF](https://github.com/google/yapf): Yet Another Python Formatter, a tool to format Python code according to specified style guidelines.

 And now a same table sorted by languages.
 Note: This table does not contain the complete languages that each plugin does support.